Skip to main content

 After flood waters sweep through a community, a second wave of damaged property is likely to follow as people try to financially salvage as much as they can.

 Some of those sellers won’t be entirely honest or know how bad their vehicles were damaged.
-When it comes to buying a flooded car, always remember the Latin phrase, “caveat emptor,” or buyer beware, said Gina Peek, interim associate dean and Oklahoma State University Extension housing and consumer specialist.
+When it comes to buying a flooded car, always remember the Latin phrase, “caveat emptor,” or buyer beware, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 “For those of you who are in the market for a vehicle, keep in mind those flooded vehicles from the storm areas may find their way to local dealerships or be available through individual sales,” Peek said.
 “Buying a car is a big financial step, so it’s important to be as informed as possible about what to look for in a vehicle suspected of flood damage.”